SuXYIO/declmysys/README.md

 - **Stow**, the simple yet non-flexible
 - **Nix**, the powerful yet complex

-I mean, _Nix_ did do a great job in managing, but it complicated for sure.
-After all, it's made for _reproducibility_, so it has to keep generations and stuff.
+I mean, _Nix_ did do a great job, but it complicated things for sure.
+It's like using a high-precision laser just for baking bread.

+After all, _Nix_ is made for _strict reproducibility_, so it has to keep generations and stuff.
 It's mostly a **production environment** thing.

+Maybe, for us geeks, we don't need _production environment grade_ tools just for our configs.

-Maybe, for us geeks, it's time to consider using a lighter tool.
+It's time to consider using a lighter tool.

 ## Roadmap